walkerning/aw_nas/doc/development.md

 * `awnas registry` print all the classes in all the registries.
 * `awnas registry -t search_space -t rollout -n 'nasbench.*' -r -v` means to print the classes in the `search_space and `rollout` registries whose name starts with "nasbench". `-r` option means using regexp matching instead of exact matching. `-v` option means also printing the class documentation.

-Each component type have a few abstract interfaces/methods declared, one should implement all these abstract methods to get the new component class successfully registered.
+Each component type has a few abstract interfaces/methods declared, and one should implement all these abstract methods to get the new component class successfully registered.
 If some classes are not successfully registered, one will get warnings during awnas initialization.

 ## Define a New Rollout
 Rollouts are the interface objects that are defined by the search space, sampled from controller, evaluated by the weights manager and evaluator.
 To define a new rollout, you should first define the corresponding search space.
 A **search space** contains some searchable decisions, and a **rollout** instance contains a specific set of these decisions.
 In `aw_nas`, a **genotype** is a more human-readable representation of the , which can be a namedtuple (ENAS, DenseNet, OFA) or a string (NAS-Bench-201), or of other types (ModelSpec for NAS-Bench-101).